Rama I Road

 Rama I Road runs through the shopping district Siam, with many department stores being situated on the road such as MBK Center, Siam Discovery, Siam Paragon, and Siam Square.
 Other landmarks on the road include the Jim Thompson House, the Bangkok Art and Culture Centre, the Scala Cinema, and the Buddhist temple Wat Pathum Wanaram.

 History

 Originally, it was named Pathum Wan Road after Pathum Wan District.
-Late, King Vajiravudh renamed the road "Rama I" to commemorate the King Phutthayotfa Chulalok, also known as Rama I, who was the founder of the Rattanakosin Kingdom (presently Thailand) and the first monarch of the reigning Chakri dynasty.
+Late, King Vajiravudh renamed the road "Rama I" to commemorate the King Phutthayotfa Chulalok, also known as Rama I, who was the founder of the Rattanakosin Kingdom (now Thailand) and the first monarch of the reigning Chakri dynasty.
 The renaming alludes to a popular belief that Rama I, who at that time was serving as a general of King Taksin, had used the road to enter the inner city after returning from a war.